An adaptation of Plato’s cave allegory from “The Republic,” done in claymation to bring out the underlying creepiness of the metaphor.

 Trailers of new release movies are generally available on the official site links.

-NEW ON DVD:
+NEW ON BLU-RAY:

 What are you looking forward to?
 If you have any weird movie leads that I have overlooked, feel free to leave them in the COMMENTS section.